quantiaconsulting/amplicon_metagenomics/human_cancer/readme.md

 We are going to explain the analysis already performed on a subset of the paper data.
 In particular, we will analyse:
 - 5 SRCC samples;
 - 5 ADC samples;
-The V3-V4 amplicon was amplified and sequenced.
+The V3-V4 amplicon was amplified and sequenced by using the _Illumina MiSeq platform_ wuth a 2x300 layout.
 **Considering the available time, data were pre-computed.
 So start to copy the folder:**
 ```
 cd